andrew/ultimate-awesome/README.md

 - [free-devops-resources](https://github.com/getvmio/free-devops-resources) - DevOps Free Resources | This repo collects 11 of free resources for DevOps. 🔄 Streamline your development and operations with our DevOps Dojo repository!
 Offering a comprehensive collection of free DevOps resources and an online Playground, this is your training ground for mastering the practices.
 - [free-docker-resources](https://github.com/getvmio/free-docker-resources) - Docker Free Resources | This repo collects 14 of free resources for Docker. 🐳 Containerize your applications with our Docker Dock repository!
 Featuring a comprehensive collection of free Docker resources and an interactive online playground, this is your harbor for learning how to build, ship, an.
 - [free-linux-resources](https://github.com/getvmio/free-linux-resources) - Linux Free Resources | This repo collects 54 of free resources for Linux. 🐧 Embark on your Linux journey with our Linux Laboratory repository!
 Featuring an extensive library of free resources and an interactive online Playground, this is your command center for mastering the world's most popular .
+- [free-machine-learning-resources](https://github.com/getvmio/free-machine-learning-resources) - Machine Learning Free Resources | This repo collects 212 of free resources for Machine Learning. 🤖 Unlock the potential of intelligent systems with our Machine Learning Lab repository!
+Featuring a curated collection of free resources and an online Playground, this is your experimental ground for .
 - [awesome-sole](https://github.com/giopaglia/awesome-sole) - Awesome list for a thesis at @aclai-lab --  --
 - [awesome](https://github.com/greyshine/awesome) - My list of software, services, tutorials, resources, .
 - [awesome-combinator-parsers](https://github.com/gtors/awesome-combinator-parsers) - A curated list of awesome combinator parsers. .